Mifiel/fun-tests/ruby/advance-widget-integration/README.md

 ## Notes

+- The full description on how to make calls to the API is in http://docs.mifiel.com/#introduction, use the sandbox environment!.
+When you are ready to begin, ask us to give you some free docs so you can test without *Payment Required* errors.
 - There is no time limit to deliver the solution but the speed will be taken into account.
 - We encourage you to communicate as much as you can, so please don’t be afraid of asking questions.
 Remember, there is no such thing as a dumb question!

+**Good luck!!**